If you like Brownies you are going to love these ones.

 3. Stir in sugars, vanilla, and peppermint oil; set aside to cool.

 4. Add room temperature eggs ave beat well to incorporate.
-Stir in almond flour and well.
-Then stir in chocolate chips and almonds.
+Stir in

 5. Spread evenly in prepared pan; bake for 30 to 35 min or until a toothpick inserted into the center comes out clean.